 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers the rules settlement as they will apply between the UK’s departure from the EU on 31 January 2020 and the end of the implementation period, referred to by the EU as the transition period.
-It considers whether the implementation period can be extended, whether the settlement regime under the Mediation Directive 2008/52/EC and the European Directive 2013/11/EU on ADR applies during the implementation period as well as potential issues that may arise at the end of the implementation period if the UK has not entered into a deal with the EU regarding settlement.
+It considers whether the implementation period can be extended, whether the settlement regime under the Mediation Directive 2008/52/EC and the European Directive 2013/11/EU on ADR applies during the implementation period, as well as the position after the implementation period.

 For a quick reference Brexit research aid that answers key questions on Brexit and includes helpful Brexit updates, research tips and resources, see: Brexit Bulletin—key updates, research tips and resources.